webrecorder/warcit/README.rst

 WARCIT
 ======

-``warcit`` is a command-line tool to convert directories of web documents (HTML, images, etc..) into a WARC files. ``warcit`` also supports converting ZIP archives into WARCs.
+``warcit`` is a command-line tool to convert on-disk directories of web documents (HTML, images, and any related assets) into an ISO standard web archive (WARC) files.

-The tool enables flat files on disk to be converted into
+Conversion to WARC file allows for improved durability in a standardized format, and allows for any web files stored on disk to be uploaded into  `Webrecorder <https://github.com/webrecorder/webrecorder>`_, or replayed locally with `Webrecorder Player <https://github.com/webrecorder/webrecorderplayer-electron/releases>`_ or  `pywb <https://github.com/ikreymer/pywb>`_

+(Many other tools also operate on WARC files, see: `Awesome Web Archiving -- Tools and Software <https://github.com/iipc/awesome-web-archiving#tools--software>`_)

+WARCIT supports converting individual files, directories with nested directory structure, ZIP file archives into WARCs.

 Basic Usage